 Next, let’s look at the biggest tire you can fit on a 3” lifted 5th Gen 4-Runner

-Always keep in mind that these rules/recommendation stipulated here will not be 100% accurate for every 5th Gen 4-Runner application.
-That is simply because there are always other variables which needs to be accounted for.
+Always keep in mind that these rules/recommendations stipulated here will not be 100% accurate for every 5th Gen 4-Runner application.
+That is simply because there are always other variables that need to be accounted for.

-Tire manufactures, for example, don’t all use the same specification, tread pattern and design when manufacturing tires and some might be slightly wider/taller than others.
+Tire manufacturers, for example, don’t all use the same specification, tread pattern, and design when manufacturing tires and some might be slightly wider/taller than others.
 Certain brands of 33″ tires will result in rubbing, even with a 3″ lift, while others won’t.
 Get a 3″ similar to this 3″ Full Lift Kit (Amazon)

 Have a look at this: